Substra/substra-documentation/docs/source/documentation/concepts.rst

 """"""""""
 The specification of a testing task of predictions.
 It computes the score of the predictions using a metric algorithm_. with a dataset_.

+Transient task outputs
+""""""""""""""""""""""
+Task outputs flagged as ``transient`` are deleted from the storage when all the tasks depending on this output are complete.
+This prevents filling up your server with outputs that you will not use in the future.

 Permissions
 -----------